-If you are going to communicate effectively in business it is essential that you have a solid grasp of these seven elements.
-So let’s look at each in turn…
+If you’re going to communicate effectively in business it’s essential that you have a good understanding of these elements.
+So, let’s look at each in turn…

-How you structure your communication is fundamental to how easily it is absorbed and understood by your audience.
+How you structure your communication is fundamental to how easily it’s absorbed and understood by your audience.

 Every good communication should have these three structural elements:

 - a body

 This structural rule holds true no matter what your communication is — a memo, a phone call, a voicemail message, a personal presentation, a speech, an email, a webpage, or a multi-media presentation.

 Remember — your communication’s audience can be just one person, a small team, an auditorium full of people, or a national, even global, group of millions.